 What Kids Can Do

 A lot of the responsibility for packing lightly — and safely — rests with kids:

-- Encourage kids to use their locker or desk frequently throughout the day instead of carrying the entire day's worth of books in the backpack.
+- Encourage kids to use their locker or desk often throughout the day instead of carrying the entire day's worth of books in the backpack.

 - Encourage kids to bring home only the books needed for homework or studying each night.

 - Ask about homework planning.
-A heavier pack on Fridays might mean that a child is procrastinating on homework until the weekend, making for an unnecessarily heavy backpack.
+A heavier pack on Fridays might mean that a child is delaying homework until the weekend, making for an unnecessarily heavy backpack.